canonical/launchpad-manual/user/reference/settings-and-preferences.rst

 ------------------

-If you forgot your password, resetting it is simple: go to https://launchpad.net/+forgottenpassword and insert the e-mail address associated with your Launchpad account.
+If you forgot your password, resetting it is simple: go to https://login.launchpad.net/ and click on `Forgot your password?`.
+Insert the e-mail address associated with your Launchpad account and continue.
 You will receive a new password soon.

 Changing settings